 Source: FBI

 In recent years, breaches have seen multiple billion-dollar companies hit by extortionists demanding bitcoin ransom.
 This is because hackers see how vulnerable these large organizations are to attacks and extortion – and are taking advantage of them to target smaller businesses like yours.
+Small and medium-sized enterprises often lack the resources and robust cybersecurity protocols of larger corporations, making them attractive targets.
+In particular, Chinese hackers increasing cyber attacks have escalated concerns, as their methods grow more sophisticated and widespread.
+This trend highlights the urgent need for businesses of all sizes to strengthen their security measures and guard against potential threats.

 Carl Riedel is an experienced writer focused on using Open Source Intelligence (OSINT) to produce insightful articles.
 Passionate about free speech, he leverages OSINT to delve into public data, crafting stories that illuminate underreported issues, enriching public discourse with perspectives often overlooked by mainstream media.